CV

 Bio

-Tomoko Takahashi is an Assistant Professor at the Center for Southeast Asian Studies, Kyoto University.
+Tomoko Takahashi is a Tenured Lecturer at the Institute for Advanced Studies on Asia, the University of Tokyo.
 She is currently a Visiting Scholar at the Weatherhead Center for International Affairs (Program on US-Japan Relations), Harvard University with Overseas Research Fellowship of the Japan Society for the Promotion of Science (2025.9-2027.9).

 In the field of International Relations, she studies international institutions from the perspective of states, with an emphasis on East and Southeast Asia.
 Her projects are on the dynamics of norm-initiating behavior in the context of power politics, state autonomy, coalition politics and international bureaucrats.
 Methodologically, she uses statistical analysis, multilinguistic archival research and interviews.

-She was also a Visiting Researcher at WZB Berlin Social Science Center (Global Governance Unit, September-October 2023).
 She received her Ph.D.
 (2023), M.A.
 (2018), LL.B.
-(2016) at the University of Tokyo, and another M.A. (with Honors, 2020) at the University of Chicago, and was a Visiting Student at the Graduate Institute of International and Development Studies (Geneva, 2017).
+(2016) at the University of Tokyo, and another M.A. (with Honors, 2020) at the University of Chicago, and was a Visiting Student at the Graduate Institute of International and Development Studies (Geneva, 2017), a Visiting Researcher at WZB Berlin Social Science Center (Global Governance Unit, September-October 2023), and an Assistant Professor at the Center for Southeast Asian Studies (CSEAS), Kyoto University (until March 2026).

 Academic Appointments